What To Avoid When You Launch A Product [Smart Tips For Entrepreneurs]

 2. Constant discussions, no decisions

-While having discussions and planning things is a positive thing, having endless discussions that lead nowhere is a waste of time, energy and ultimately another clear sign that we’ll end up with no clear results at all.
+While having discussions and planning things is a positive thing, having numerous discussions without clear decisions or outcomes will lead to a poorly used budget, energy and ultimately another clear sign that we’ll end up with no clear results at all.

 So it’s important to make sure the talks and planning meetings lead towards something productive and positive.
 Unless they bring any benefits, talks are useless and only time-consuming.